abcmer/abcmer.github.io/_posts/2019-4-28-A_Very_Long_Walk.md

 ---
 layout: post
-title: A very long walk
+title: A Very Long Walk
 ---

 This Sunday, I went out on an urban hike totaling around 10 miles.
 Starting from home in Lakeview, I headed South along the lake shore trail to Oak Street Beach where I started down Michigan Ave.
 I checked out a newish food court, Aster Hall, but didn't purchase anything.
 They serve Small Cheval burgers so Logan and I will have to make it back there.
 I made a pit stop at the Drake hotel to mess around on the hotel lobby piano, playing through a few songs to the pleasure of a few meandering guests then continued on my way.